nadavmatalon/PCA9536/README.md

 The device's 4 channels (i.e. I/O pins) may be controlled all at the same time or individually in terms of their:
 \[1\] Mode (INPUT / OUTPUT), \[2\] State (for output pin mode only: HIGH / LOW), and \[3\] Polarity (for input pin mode only: NON-INVERTED INPUT / INVERTED INPUT).
 The State (LOW / HIGH) of pins in input mode may be read, whereas thoat of pins in output mode may be either read or written to.

-This library contains a complete driver for the PCA9536 exposing all the above functionality, as well as allowing uses to toggle the state of pins in input mode, and recieve verbose information re the device's current settings and/or I2C communication results.
+This library contains a complete driver for the PCA9536 exposing all the above functionality, as well as allowing uses to toggle the state of pins in input mode, and the option to recieve verbose information re the device's current settings and/or I2C communication results.

 [PCA9536 DATASHEET](http://www.nxp.com/documents/data_sheet/PCA9536.pdf)

 ## REPOSITORY CONTENTS

 - **PCA9536.h** - Library Header file.
 - **PCA9536.cpp** - Library Compilation.
 - **/utility**
-  - **PCA9536InfoStr.h** - Header file containing a functional extention of the library to include generating pritable information String (see Note #9 below).
+  - **PCA9536InfoStr.h** - Header file containing a functional extention of the library to include generating pritable information String (see Note #4 below).
-  - **PCA9536ComStr.h** - Header file containing a functional extention of the library to include generating a pritable I2C Communication Result String
+  - **PCA9536ComStr.h** - Header file containing a functional extention of the library to include generating a pritable I2C Communication Result String (see Note #5 below).
   - **PCA9536_PString.h** - Header file for PString class (lighter alternative to String class)
   - **PCA9536_PString.cpp** - Compilation file for PString class (lighter alternative to String class)
 - **/examples**